US Suspends Afghan Evacuee Flights Into US Because of Measles

-WHITE HOUSE - The United States says it has temporarily suspended all U.S.-bound flights of Afghan evacuees because of diagnosed cases of measles among Afghans who recently arrived in the United States.
+WHITE HOUSE - The United States says it has temporarily suspended all U.S.-bound flights of Afghan evacuees because of several cases of measles among Afghans who recently arrived in the United States.

-White House press secretary Jen Psaki told reporters Friday that the Centers for Disease Control and Prevention recommended the pause "out an abundance of caution."
+White House press secretary Jen Psaki told reporters Friday the pause was recommended by the Centers for Disease Control and Prevention "out an abundance of caution."

 She said four Afghans who had been diagnosed with measles in the United States were being quarantined in accordance with public health guidelines.

-The Associated Press reported the suspension affected flights from U.S. bases in Germany and Qatar.
+The Associated Press reported the suspension affects flights from U.S. bases in Germany and Qatar.

 National Security Council spokesperson Emily Horne said 19 had left on a Qatar Airways flight and 13 others by land.
 The flight was the second evacuation flight allowed by the Taliban since U.S. troops left Afghanistan.